ycexiao/scikit-package/doc/source/new-project-guide/level-4-tutorial.rst

 #.
 Wait for ``Tests on PR`` to run and pass.
 It runs ``pytest`` on the incoming code in each pull request.

 #.
 While waiting, review the files that are changed.
-Ensure the only file removed is ``REAMDE.md``.
+Ensure the only file removed is ``README.md``.

 #.
 Do not merge the PR yet!
 Let's set up ``pre-commit`` in this GitHub repository as well so that it runs the hooks in each PR.

-.. note:: Why do I need to setup ``pre-commit CI``?
+.. note:: Why do I need to set up ``pre-commit CI``?

     While our code is formatted locally before anything is pushed to the remote repository, it may not be the case for others.
 Hence, we want to ensure the code is formatted automatically by ``pre-commit`` in each pull request.
 This is done by setting up ``pre-commit CI`` in the GitHub (remote) repository.